apache/hudi/rfc/rfc-xx/rfc-xx.md

 [WIP] Plan

-- [ ] High-level capabilities API will be supporting
+- [x] High-level capabilities API will be supporting
 - [ ] High-level overview of integration points of the query engines
 - [ ] Deep-dive into existing Spark/Flink/Trino integration points

 The figure below shows the read path in Spark and Presto/Trino query engines.
-At a high level, these engines support following capabilities:
+At a high level, integration with these engines require providing of the following capabilities:

-1. Build file splits - This is where we can make use of metadata indexes for efficient listing and data skipping.
-2. Read - This is where we can merge records, push down filters and projections.
+1. **Listing**: this stage requires enumerating of all of the data files w/in a table representing particular snapshot of its state, that will be subsequently scanned to fetch the date requested by the target query.
+All query engines expect output of this stage in the form of balanced out file "splits" that way allowing to even out any skew in file sizes.
+This stage is where various _pruning_ techniques such as partition-pruning, file-level column statistics filtering are applied.

+2. **Reading**: this stage transforms every file-split (identified in a previous stage) into an iterator over the records persisted in it.
+This stage is where actual data shaping to suit the needs of particular query takes
+place: records are projected into a schema expected by the query, corresponding filters are pushed down to reduce amount of data fetched from storage, schema evolution is handled, delayed operations are reconciled (merging/deleting)

 ![](./read_path.png)